An Interview with Outlander’s own Highland Laddie, Scott Kyle…

 Are you ok Scott?
 And I would answer I`m better than I used to be!
 Ha ha

-Scott Kyle, as a born and bred Scottish actor, makes his videos about his work and his roles personally loved as the ultimate home sick relieving cure.
+Scott Kyle, as a born and bred Scottish actor, in his work and his roles personally loved as the ultimate home sick relieving cure, and more can be found HERE on his website.
 As the accent is his own, and like Sean Connery, I hope he never loses it and gets a lead role where he can use this accent to his full advantage.
-I hope this actor gets to work with his idols Streep and Eastwood on a wee project one day soon possibly playing that ultimate Scottish role in movie as Bond, James Bond.
+And this actor gets to work with his idols Streep and Eastwood on a wee project one day soon possibly playing that ultimate Scottish role in movie as Bond, James Bond.
 Don’t think I’m crazy, it could happen.. it is Hollywood!

 A wee disclaimer and personal thank you to Scott Kyle for agreeing to this interview.
 I would also like to add that Scott kindly personally agreed to me using these videos of his work in my blog and no money changed hands to promote this actor’s work or that of Bathgate Regal Community Theatre.
 The questions were voluntarily answered by Scott, and all answers are his own.